Humanity Rises

 Advances in clean tech, water purification, and alternative energy solutions are critical to reducing humanity’s impact on the planet and empowering communities to thrive without harming the environment.

-Interview: Tech Innovator and Sustainability Expert discuss how technology is helping create sustainable cities and how we can use data to ensure resources are shared equitably.
+Interview: Tech Innovators and Whole systems experts discuss how technology is helping create sustainable cities and how we can use data to ensure resources are shared equitably.

 Visuals: AI-controlled energy grids, green cities, solar panels on skyscrapers, high-tech recycling plants.